6 Signs of Sensitive Skin

 - **Patch Test:** Always patch test new skincare products to ensure they won't cause irritation or an allergic reaction.

 - **Choose the Right Products:** Look for products labeled as "hypoallergenic," "fragrance-free," and formulated "for sensitive skin."
-These are less likely to trigger adverse reactions.
+These are likely to minimize and trigger adverse reactions.

 - **Simplify Your Routine:** Fewer products mean fewer potential irritants.
-Stick to a basic skincare routine with a gentle cleanser, moisturizer, and sunscreen.
+Stick to a basic skincare routine with a gentle fragrance free cleanser, moisturizer, and sunscreen.

 - **Stay Hydrated:** Drink plenty of water to help combat dryness and maintain skin hydration.